francescoimola/my-site/_notes/works/tedx-greenwich.md

 title: TEDx University of Greenwich
 description: Digital and Stage design for TEDx University of Greenwich, 2019-2021
 ---
-For the 2021 iteration of the TEDx University of Greenwich: _Journeys_, I collaborated with a small team of filmmakers, producers, and theatre experts to design and produce green-screens (stage flats) and a stage sign.
-These elements were central to the set design and served to filmmakers, who implemented virtual production techniques to film the event—in a way that had never been done before for a TEDx talk.
+For _Journeys_, the 2021 iteration of TEDx University of Greenwich, I collaborated with a small team of filmmakers, producers, and theatre experts.
+We designed and produced a TEDx sign and two stage panels (green screens where the the Virtual Production team "projected" background animations).
+These elements were central to the set design and served to filmmakers, who implemented cutting-edge Virtual Production techniques to film the event—in a way that had never been done before for any TEDx talk.

-External contractors fabricated the screens while I produced the TEDx sign using a CNC router, beautiful theatre paints, lots of patience, and the invaluable help of Greenwich technicians.
+External contractors fabricated the screens while I produced the TEDx sign using a CNC router, theatre paints, lots of patience, and the invaluable help of Greenwich technicians.

 <div class="split-layout">
     <figure style="flex: 1.777">